GPUOpen-Tools/radeon_gpu_analyzer/README.md

 ## Running ##
 ### GUI App ###
-Run the RadeonGPUAnalyzerGUI exectuable.
+Run the RadeonGPUAnalyzerGUI executable.
 The app provides a quickstart guide and a help manual under Help.

 ### Command Line Executable ###